 - The main con that I have with Cornerstone is that for larger amounts of people, I don’t think the software works as well.
 For example, it’s very easy to group certain users together, however once they are grouped together it is really difficult to edit them.

-- My main criticism of Cornerstone is that everything seems to just be a little harder work than it should be.
+- Another criticism of Cornerstone is that everything seems to just be a little harder work than it should be.
 If you want to find out the progress or results of something, you have to click through several different pages to see them.
 In Absorb, this is only two clicks away, whereas with Cornerstone it takes more.
 That might seem picky, but you’d understand if you was scrolling through learning management system creating courses all day!

 Overall, both Cornerstone and Absorb offer a great learning management system and there’s not a great deal that you can criticize about either.